AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

-Through the structure reconstruction error $\mathbf{L}_s^{(\varphi_{k})}$ defined above, we can define the structure reconstruction loss.
-Due to the sparsity of the adjacency matrix, we use the L1-norm the measure it:
+Through the structure reconstruction error $\mathbf{L}_s^{(\varphi_{k})}$ defined above, we can calculate the structure reconstruction loss.
+Due to the sparsity of the adjacency matrix, we use the L1-norm to measure it:

-where $||\cdot||_1$ denotes the L1-norm of a matrix.
+where $||\cdot||_1$ operation denotes the L1-norm of a matrix.
+It returns the network {structure} reconstruction error in the multi-view attribute networks.